History of Goa: Relations with neighboring powers

 When Akbar (r.
 1555–1605) ruled the Mughal Empire, he endeavored to harmonize the empire's conflicting religions.
 At Akbar's court, rival Muslim clerics had heated debates.
 At his new capital Fatehpur Sikri, meetings at his Ibadat Khana [House of Worship] more variously included "Muslim scholars, Hindu pandits, Parsi mobeds, and Jain sadhus".
 Akbar "invited Jesuits from Goa" but no Buddhists were in proximity.
 Conferring privately with Jesuits, Akbar discussed Christianity and Abrahamic theology.
 In 1682 Akbar promulgated a syncretic Din-i-Ilahi [Divine Faith].
 "The crucial question about Akbar's religious activity is whether he established a new religion or new spiritual order."
-Either way, his efforts came to nought.Smith (3d ed.
-1958), au contraire, pp. 350 (promulgation), 149-50 & 157-158 (Akbar rejected Islam), 347-348 (first Jesuit Mission), 357-359 (Akbar's religious biography), 358,n1 (no Buddhists at Ibadat).
-Akbar's eyes were "vibrant like the sea in sunshine" remarked a Jesuit (p.356).
+Either way, his efforts came to nought.

 Goa enjoyed a flourishing trade with Gujarat, when Akbar annexed it in 1573.
 Agreeable relations were worked out, however, allowing the Portuguese at Diu to continue to issue cartazes and collect duties on the sea trade.
 In 1602 the English arrived in Asia and pirated a loaded Portuguese merchant ship off Malacca.
 In 1608 with 25,000 pieces of gold an English captain arranged for rights at Surat, the Mughal Empire's principle trading port.
 This led to a two-year war between the Mughals and the Portuguese, ending with a feckless treaty in 1615.
 The Mughals, then dominate in India but weak at sea, began to play the Europeans off against each other.
 Under Emperor Aurangzeb (r.
-1658–1707), the Muhgals became frustrated by their war against the Marathas.
-Goa remained neutral, but once praised Shivaji's valor.Pearson (1987), pp. 51-56.Goa and the Maratha: see herein below.
+1658–1707), the Mughals became frustrated by their war against the Marathas.
+Goa remained neutral, but once praised Shivaji's valor.